How to make a 3D Star of David.

-If you are unable to download or print off a template please first see How to draw a Star of David. for instrutions on how to mark out and draw a 3D Star of David template.
+If you are unable to download or print off a template please first see How to draw a Star of David. for instructions on how to mark out and draw a 3D Star of David template.

-If However, you'd prefer to make a 2D star of David please also see How to make a 2D star of David.
+If however, you'd prefer to make a 2D star of David please also see How to make a 2D star of David.